cilium/cilium/Documentation/bpf.rst

   used to retrieve the messages from there.

-  The use of the ``trace_printk()`` helper function has a couple of disadvantages and is thus not recommended for production usage.
+  The use of the ``trace_printk()`` helper function has a couple of disadvantages and thus is not recommended for production usage.
 Constant strings like the ``"skb len:%u\n"`` need to be loaded into the BPF stack each time the helper function is called, but also BPF helper functions are limited to a maximum of 5 arguments.
-This leaves room for only 3 additional variables that can be passed for dumping.
+This leaves room for only 3 additional variables which can be passed for dumping.

-  Therefore, while helpful for quick debugging, it is recommended (for networking programs) to use the ``skb_event_output()`` or the ``xdp_event_output()`` helper, respectively.
+  Therefore, despite being helpful for quick debugging, it is recommended (for networking programs) to use the ``skb_event_output()`` or the ``xdp_event_output()`` helper, respectively.
 They allow for passing custom structs from the BPF program to the perf event ring buffer along with an optional packet sample.
 For example,